CarlosPadaria/CarlosPadaria/README.md

-## 👋 Olá, sou o Felipe Malicheski
+## 👋 I'm the mage Lipe
-- 👀 Estou me aprofundando em desenvolvimento web
+- 😎 Studying to become the master of PHP and web development
-- 🌱 Contate-me no email: felipemalicheski@gmail.com
+- 🌱 My e-mail: felipemalicheski@gmail.com

 <div style="display: inline_block"><br>